GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Almost all viewers include the interactive [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
 - Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers
   - do note that mobile Safari browser might be finicky about certain features
-- See `URLS4MODELS.md` file for examples
+- See `URLS4MODELS.md` file for URL examples
 - Some loading instructions also available in [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) and [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repositories
 - ZIP files and drag-and-drop are currently not supported
 - Import files locally from a file browser dialog: